jonasteuwen/jonasteuwen.github.io/_posts/2017-01-07-multiprocessing-numpy-array.markdown

 categories: numpy multiprocessing
 comments: true
 ---
 In one of my projects I had to fill a large array value by value, where each computation lasted up to 30 seconds.
 Since I had 32 cores at my disposal, I started considering if I could use the multiprocessing module of Python.
 This module provides a way to side step the global interpreter lock by using subprocesses, for more details see [the python multiprocessing module][python-multi].
-However, the array is local to the subprocess, so we need to do something slightly smarted.
-Luckily the multiprocessing module, and the numpy module provide an interface to C compatible data types which can be inherited by child processes.
+However, the array is local to the subprocess, so we need to do something slightly smarter.
+Luckily the multiprocessing module and numpy provide an interface to C compatible data types which can be inherited by the child processes.

 You can do this in two steps:

 1. Write a piece of code that fills the array window by window.
 2. Apply a ```python Pool()``` to the function.

 The first part is rather straightforward.
-This code fills a matrix window by window to match a random matrix.
-To use it for your own project extrapolate from there.
+This code fills a matrix window by window to equal a random matrix.
+To use it for your own projects extrapolate from there.

 ```python
 import numpy as np